hashicorp/design-system/website/docs/components/toast/partials/guidelines/guidelines.md

 ### Timeout best practices

-When a Toast is set to time-out, the content within should be no longer than 5 words (e.g. “Cluster created”).
-It is recommended that the neutral, highlight or success colors be used for time-out experiences, ensuring that the criticality is at a minimum, and that users are not missing important information that requires their immediate attention.
+When a Toast is set to timeout, it should timeout after seven seconds, and the content should be no longer than a few of words, e.g., “Cluster created.”
+This is because when a Toast appears, there must be enough time for a user to notice it, then read it in time before it auto dismisses.

+We recommend setting a timeout for neutral, highlight, or success Toasts only.
+This ensures that critical information or information that requires immediate attention is not missed.